Defining and using terms

-The Sphinx documentation has an extensive glossary, which we can use as a reference.
+The Sphinx documentation has an extensive glossary that can be used as a reference.

-When you use a term for the first time in a document, introduce it by giving a definition, synonyms, translation, examples, and links.
+When you use a term in a document for the first time, define it and provide synonyms, a translation, examples, and/or links.
 It will help readers learn the term and understand the concept behind it.

 Define the term or give a link to the definition.

 Database sharding is a type of horizontal partitioning.